- Item 1

 Much of the information you will find is static and available to the public.
 However, I occasionally offer material (such as keynote presentations for specific groups) on a temporary basis.

 The bulk of this site is devoted to providing easily digestible ideas about a variety of business topics.
-The Tomorrow’s Mysteries tab is focused on mystery writing and other creative endeavors.
+The Tomorrow’s Mysteries tab is currently a place-holder for my mystery writing and other creative endeavors.

 Educator, author, consultant